Dhruv-099/YatraAI/README.md

     %% --- Diagram Title & Description ---
     %% This architecture is for a Form-Driven Generative AI Travel Platform.
     %% Key Design: A "Filter-then-Generate" approach.
 A fast, structured query on PostgreSQL
-    %% finds candidates, and RAG is then used to create a rich, narrative response.
+    %% finds candidates.
+RAG is then used to create a rich, narrative response.
+    %% Data Engineering: Leverages offline dumps (Wikipedia) for robust, scalable knowledge base creation.

     %% --- 1.
 LIVE REQUEST/RESPONSE FLOW (User-Facing) ---